mayadata-io/quay-logs/README.md

 # Following activities are handled by this binary:
 #
 # - Downloads latest quay images with popularity ranks
-# - Downloads latest quay logs for each image
-# - Sanitises these logs by removing duplicate entries
-# - Enhances the sanitised logs by adding ip domain information

 ./main --quay-auth-token=<auth token> --quay-namespace=openebs
 ```